Snow Camp

 Rarely people decide to come up for just one day.
 If you decide to stay overnight, where you stay overnight will be up to you, but people usually decide to share campsites and/or tent cabins to save money.

-Trip participants are responsible for trip arrangements and costs, including, but not limited to: food you bring and potential meals eaten at restaurants, campsite, cabin or hotel cost, gas and other transportation costs, a little change for the laundromat to dry some damp clothes, ski/snowboard costs (there are rentals and lessons at the Yosemite ski resort), skate rentals and/or ice rink fee, postcards, t-shirts and other souvenirs, sleeping and eating gear and other personal gear.
+Trip participants are responsible for trip arrangements and costs, including, but not limited to: food you bring and potential meals eaten at restaurants, campsite, cabin or hotel cost, gas and other transportation costs, a little change for the laundromat to dry some damp clothes, ski/snowboard costs (there are rentals and lessons at the Yosemite ski resort), ice skate rentals and/or ice rink fee, postcards, t-shirts and other souvenirs, sleeping and eating gear and other personal gear.
 You can rent winter boots, jacket/pants at home before the trip.

 You will need to pay the park vehicle entrance fee.
-As of early 2024 the Yosemite park entrance fee is $35 per vehicle or $20 per motorcycle.
+As of late 2024 the Yosemite park entrance fee is $35 per vehicle or $20 per motorcycle.
 An annual park pass will cost $70.

 OR better yet, find someone to carpool with who already has a (National Parks and Federal Recreation Lands) Interagency annual pass.
-(If you also go on the club between-summer-and-fall-quarter Grand Teton National Park trip it would be very wise to get a year long national parks pass, $80 as of early 2024.)
+(If you also go on the club between-summer-and-fall-quarter Grand Teton National Park trip it would be very wise to get a year long national parks pass, $80 as of late 2024.)

-OR find someone who is active duty US military personnel or their dependent “with proper identification (CAC Card or DD Form 1173)” and can get a free national parks pass https://store.usgs.gov/faq#US-Military
+OR find someone who is active duty US military personnel or their dependent “with proper identification (CAC Card or DD Form 1173)” and can get a free national parks pass https://store.usgs.gov/MilitaryPass

 (These passes can’t be transferred/shared, the pass holder needs to be in your vehicle and show a valid government-issued photo ID.)